Tallahassee

 American Holly(Ilex opaca)

-Carolina Gessamine by https://commons.wikimedia.org/wiki/File:Gelsemium_sempervirens2.jpg
+Carolina Jessamine by https://commons.wikimedia.org/wiki/File:Gelsemium_sempervirens2.jpg

-Carolina Gessamine(Gelsemium sempervirens)
+Carolina Jessamine(Gelsemium sempervirens)

 Crimson Eye Mallow by Permission granted to use under GFDL by Kurt Stueber